v1993/evdevhook/config_templates/README.md

 * `nintendo.json` - support for JoyCons and ProCon.
 Currently requires https://github.com/nicman23/dkms-hid-nintendo (until that driver gets into mainline kernel, which may happen soon).
+* `playstation.json` - support for DualShock 3 and 4 conntrollers.
+DualSense is planned too.
+Thanks to forsh33 for help with testing those.